semantic-flow/weave/documentation/weave/index.md

 - weave repos verify: checks whether repos are ready for build (and eventually, whether a pull would produce any conflicts)
   - ensure sparse checkout settings are good
-  - if collisions, suggest global "--ignore-collisions"
   - each git inclusion can have "--ignore-behind", "--ignore-ahead", "--ignore-divergent"
   - "--ignore-checkout-consistency"
-- weave repos pull: pull latest for all configured repos
+- weave repos pull: pull latest for all active configured repos
 - weave repos push: pull and then, if no conflicts, push all repos
 - weave repos checkout: for missing repos, initialize if necessary and perform sparse checkout, depth 1 by default;